Before you start

 When starting the site, there might be remaining migration steps.
 When logged in, navigate to _<site-url>/<ui-path>/Commerce/Migrate_ (if not automatically redirected there), and verify that all migration steps are completed.
 If there are any issues, correct them and run the incomplete migration steps again.

 When the site is started after the publishing has finalized, you might receive a temporary missing license notification before the cloud license is retrieved.
 Also note that **it may take up to one hour before the CDN is available for usage**.
 The site may display an error message during this time.

-See [Creating and deploying a Content Cloud (CMS) site](🔗) and [Deploying an Existing Content Cloud (CMS) Site](🔗) to add Optimizely Search & Navigation to your solution (not required).
+See [Create and deploy a CMS site](🔗) and [Deploy an existing CMS site](🔗) to add Optimizely Search & Navigation to your solution (not required).